TI-Toolkit/tokens-wiki/tokens/0xBB4E.md

 ## Description

-The re^θ𝑖 command puts the calculator into polar complex number mode.
+The r𝑒^θ𝑖 command puts the calculator into polar complex number mode.
 This means that:

 *   Taking square roots of negative numbers, and similar operations, no longer returns an error.
 *   Complex results are displayed in the form r𝑒^(θ𝑖) (hence the name of the command)